Meet Our Faculty

 Sarah Predmore grew up all over the world.
 She lived in Japan, attended high school in Germany, and served as an ambassador at Model United Nations conferences in Prague, Czech Republic.
 Ms. Predmore graduated from the University of Illinois with a B.S. in Middle Grades Education with endorsements in Middle Grades Social Studies and Literacy.
 She has worked as a teacher’s assistant for both middle and high school math in Germany and has local experience at both Urbana and Edison Middle Schools.
 She completed her student-teaching at Jefferson Middle School.
 Ms. Predmore brings a unique global perspective to our students.

 Tara Santiago is in her fifth year at Countryside.
 She has a B.S. in Computational Mathematics from the University of Puerto Rico at Rio Piedras and an M.S. in Applied Mathematics from the University of Illinois at Urbana-Champaign.
 In the past, she has been a teaching assistant for undergraduate math courses, an SAT instructor, and a math tutor.
-When she isn’t teaching, she is probably at home playing with her cat, Luna Victoria.
+Ms. Santiago speaks Spanish and is learning French.
+She enjoys reading, cooking, and playing video games.
+When she isn’t teaching, she is probably at home playing with her cat, Luna Victoria

 Whitney McComas graduated from the U of I with both her B.S. in Classics with a concentration in Latin and her M.A. in Classics with a specialization in Latin.
 While pursuing her Masters in teaching, she was recognized by her university students for excellence in teaching.
 Ms. McComas student-taught at Victor Andrew High School in Tinley Park, has tutored Latin, and has taught summer language camp for children ages 9-12 at the University of Illinois.
 Ms. McComas is in her eighth year teaching at Countryside.